 Do I need a blender for this?

-Can I roast the squash ahead of time?
+Can I roast the squash in advance?